dsacl3-2020/dsacl3-2020.github.io/policy.md

 - Use someone else's code (in whole or in part), this includes code fragments from web sites such as Stack Overflow.
-- Give your solution to an assignment (in whole or in part) to a classmate.
+- Give your solution of an assignment (in whole or in part) to a classmate.
 - Get so much help on an assignment that you can no longer honestly call it your own.